New to Telerik Document ProcessingStart a free 30-day trial

 Copy Entry

-Starting with the Q2 2025 release, the RadZipLibrary introduces a new extension method CopyTo for the Stream class.
-This method allows you to copy data from one stream to another with an optional timeout parameter, providing more control over long-running operations.
-This is particularly useful when working with large files in ZIP archives.
+Starting with the Q2 2025 release, RadZipLibrary introduces a new extension method CopyTo for the Stream class.
+Use this method to copy data from one stream to another with an optional timeout parameter for more control over long-running operations.
+This is particularly useful when you work with large files in ZIP archives.

-The following example demonstrates how to use the CopyTo method to copy the contents of a large file from a ZIP archive to a memory stream with a specified timeout.
+The following example shows how to use the CopyTo method to copy the contents of a large file from a ZIP archive to a memory stream with a specified timeout.

 Example 5: Copy entry with timeout